rmedaer/milhoja/README.md

 `generate_example` boolean flag which will disable including any example code, instead replacing implementation with a [`pass`](https://docs.python.org/3/reference/simple_stmts.html#the-pass-statement) for example.

-## Prerequistes

-It is assumed that your cookiecutter template contains a `.cookiecutter.json` file at the root directory, or you can override it's location by passing in `--context-file`.
-Please use the [`jsonify`](https://github.com/cookiecutter/cookiecutter/pull/791) Jinja2 extension to dump the
-`cookiecutter` template context to `.cookiecutter.json`.

-**Tip:** One problem `milhoja` has that as divergence between the cookiecutter template and the project itself increase as will the volume of conflicts needed to be manually resolved for each upgrade merge.
-To minimize these it is often advisable to fit templates with a
-`generate_example` boolean flag which will disable including any example code, instead replacing implementation with a [`pass`](https://docs.python.org/2.0/ref/pass.html) for example.

 ## Usage

 Install a [Cookiecutter](https://github.com/audreyr/cookiecutter) template: